w3c/wcag3/guidelines/groups/image-and-media-alternatives/media-alternatives/testing-media-alternatives-with-users.md

 status: developing
 ---

-Content author(s) conducted tests with users who need captions and fixed issues based on the findings.
+Content author(s) conducted tests with users who need :term[media alternatives] and fixed issues based on the findings.

+* Types of disabilities each user had
+* Number of users (for each type of disability)
+* Date of testing
+* Examples of fixed issues based on the results

 :::example
 * **Type and number:** 8 users in total